Loading...

 Protein Addition

-Include a source of protein, such as a boiled egg or grilled tofu, to help stabilize blood sugar levels and provide satiety.
+Include a source of healthy fats, such as a few slices of avocado or a handful of nuts, to help stabilize blood sugar levels.

 Physical Activity